 In college, Maria took a break from intensive vocal studies and got a BA in Psychology from the University of Virginia.
 After trying many different kinds of jobs, and seriously considering a Master’s degree in Couples and Family Therapy, she realized music needed to be the center of her life in order to be truly fulfilled.

-She discovered opera through Bay Area soprano Eliza O’Malley.
-She soon found herself welcomed by the Verismo Opera family.
+Maria soon found herself welcomed by the Verismo Opera family based in Vallejo, California.
 Roles include Adele (Die Fledermaus), Lauretta (Gianni Schicchi), Lucy (The Telephone), Musetta (La Boheme), Giovanna & Countess Ceprano (Rigoletto), Frasquita (Carmen), First Lay and Touriere (Suor Angelica).
 Maria also likes to sing contemporary opera.
-She sang in Andrew Jamieson’s Heaven Down Here, a modern gospel/opera about Jim Jones and the People’s Temple.
-She sang the same role for the 2017 NOA Annual Convention.
+She premiered the role of Temple Member in Andrew Jamieson’s Heaven Down Here, a modern gospel/opera about Jim Jones and the People’s Temple, which was featured in the 2017 National Opera Association Annual Convention.
 She also sang Sara in Hector Armienta’s award winning La Llorona, a musical drama based on the traditional Mexican folk tale of La Llorona.

 Comfortable in many genres, Maria sings musical theater as well as blues, classic rock, and jazz.
 She was thrilled to make her musical theater debut in Castle Happy as Quinn.
 She is also the lead female vocalist for Up and to the Right, an oldies, classic rock, and country cover band located in the heart of Silicon Valley.